SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ### Analysis UC

 To collect & check code metrics during your casual activities or making refactoring by demand using provided API.
-The choreography of microservices depicted on the diagram:
+The choreography of microservices depicted on the diagram placed in the [diagrams folder](diagrams):
 ![alt text](assets/analysis_UC.png).

 The UC encompasses the following microservices: